AlttiRi/tags-line-generator/README.md

 };
 ```

-_The property object `propsObject` are intended to be similar to a JSON response usually is returned by API._
+_The props object `propsObject` are intended to be similar to a JSON response usually is returned by API._

 The most simple use case is to order the tags by type — the most important tags are first (like `artist` and `character` types tags),
 the less important ones are at the end.